UCI-GDIM33/uci-gdim33-s25-weekly-activities-GDIM33Activities/README.md

 ### Activity 2

 1, Multiplysetting of the Blend node make the resulting colordarker and less saturatedthan the input colors because it multiplies each RGB  value, and those values are between 0 to 1.
-There for multiply two numbers in that range, the result is  smaller, for example 0.1* 0.2 = 0.02, so the color becomes darker
+Therefore, multiply two numbers in that range, the result is  smaller, for example 0.1* 0.2 = 0.02, so the color becomes darker

 2, same as the RGB value, Alpha values multiply with each other will get a smaller value.
 In Aplha balue, 0 is translucent, 1 is not translucent.
 Therefore, a smaller alpha of the output value means more translucent